rosscdh/toolkit/DEPLOY.md

 Deployment actions by branch
 ----------------------------

-[granular-permissions-poc]
+[feature/matter-permissions-global]

 1. pip install django-permission
 2. ./manage.py syncdb migrate
+3. fab rebuild_local (new permissions for testlawyer. you cannot do many things without them.)
-3. TODO: check if custom permissions are created
+4. TODO: check if custom permissions are created

 --------------------------------------------------------------------------------
 ** DEPLOYED 17 May 2014